napari/napari/docs/source/events/rendering.rst

 and :class:`~napari._vispy.experimental.texture_atlas.TextureAtlas2D`.

-The first two classes are named "tiled image" rather than "octree" because currently they do not "know" that they are rendering out of an octree.
+The first two classes are named "tiled image" rather than "octree" because currently they do not know that they are rendering out of an octree.
 We did this intentionally to keep the visuals simpler and more general.
-However the approach has some limitations, and we might later need need to create a subclass of :class:`~napari._vispy.experimental.vispy_tiled_image_visual.TiledImageVisual` which is Octree-specific to get all the octree rendering behaviors we want.
+However, the approach has some limitations, and we might later need need to create a subclass of :class:`~napari._vispy.experimental.vispy_tiled_image_visual.TiledImageVisual` which is Octree-specific to get all the octree rendering behaviors we want.

 The :class:`~napari._vispy.experimental.texture_atlas.TextureAtlas2D` class
-is a subclass of the basic Vispy `Texture2D` class.
-Our :class:`~napari._vispy.experimental.texture_atlas.TextureAtlas2D` class uses one texture, stored by its base `Texture2D` class.
-However it uses this one texture as an "atlas" for tiles.
+is a subclass of the basic Vispy ``Texture2D`` class.
+Like ``Texture2D`` the :class:`~napari._vispy.experimental.texture_atlas.TextureAtlas2D` class uses one texture.
+However :class:`~napari._vispy.experimental.texture_atlas.TextureAtlas2D` uses this one texture as an "atlas" which can hold multiple tiles.

-For example, by default we use a (4096, 4096) texture that stores 256 different (256, 256) pixel tiles.
+For example, by default :class:`~napari._vispy.experimental.texture_atlas.TextureAtlas2D` uses a (4096, 4096) texture that stores 256 different (256, 256) pixel tiles.
 Adding or remove a single tile from the full atlas texture is very fast.
-Under the hood adding one tile results in a `glTexSubImage2D()` call that only updates the data in that one (256,
-256) region of the full texture.
+Under the hood adding one tile calls ``glTexSubImage2D()`` which only updates the data in that one (256, 256) region of the full texture.

-Aside from the data transfer, it's also fast because we do not have to modify the scene graph or rebuild any shaders.
-In an early version of tiled rendering we created a new `ImageVisual` for every tile.
-This did require scene graph changes and a shader rebuild.
-At the time the scene graph changes were causing crashes with `PyQt5`, but the atlas approach is better for multiple reasons, so we were happy to switch to it.
+Aside from the data transfer cost, :class:`~napari._vispy.experimental.texture_atlas.TextureAtlas2D` is also fast because we do not have to modify the scene graph or rebuild any shaders.
+In an early version of tiled rendering we created a new ``ImageVisual`` for every tile.
+This resulted in scene graph changes and shader rebuilds.
+At the time the scene graph changes were causing crashes with `PyQt5`, but the atlas approach is better for multiple reasons, so even if that crash were fixed the atlas is a better solution.

 Octree Rendering
 ^^^^^^^^^^^^^^^^

-The interface between the visuals and the Octree is the `OctreeImage` method :meth:`~napari.layers.image.experimental.octree_image.OctreeImage.get_drawable_chunks`.
+The interface between the visuals and the Octree is the ``OctreeImage`` method :meth:`~napari.layers.image.experimental.octree_image.OctreeImage.get_drawable_chunks`.
-The method is called by :meth:`~napari._vispy.experimental.vispy_tiled_image_layer.VispyTiledImageLayer._update_drawn_chunks` every frame so it can update which tiles are drawn.
-The :class:`~napari.layers.image.experimental.octree_image.OctreeImage` calls the `get_intersection()` on its :class:`~napari.layers.image.experimental._octree_slice.OctreeSlice` to get an :class:`~napari.layers.image.experimental.octree_intersection.OctreeIntersection` object which contains the "ideal chunks" that should be drawn for the current camera position.
+The method is called by ``VispyTiledImageLayer`` method :meth:`~napari._vispy.experimental.vispy_tiled_image_layer.VispyTiledImageLayer._update_drawn_chunks` every frame so it can update which tiles are drawn.
+:class:`~napari.layers.image.experimental.octree_image.OctreeImage` calls
+the
+:method:`~napari.layers.image.experimental._octree_slice.OctreeSlice.get_intersection`
+method on its
+:class:`~napari.layers.image.experimental._octree_slice.OctreeSlice` to get
+an
+:class:`~napari.layers.image.experimental.octree_intersection.OctreeIntersection`
+object which contains the "ideal chunks" that should be drawn for the current camera position.

-The ideal chunks are the ones at the preferred level of detail, the level of detail that best matches the current canvas resolution.
+The ideal chunks are the chunks at the preferred level of detail, the level of detail that best matches the current canvas resolution.
 Drawing chunks which are more detailed that this will look fine, the graphics card will downsample them, but it is creating unnecessary work.
 Drawing chunks that are coarser than the ideal level will look blurry, but it's much better than drawing nothing.

-The decision about what level of detail to use is made by the :class:`~napari.layers.image.experimental._octree_loader.OctreeLoader` class and its method :meth::`~napari.layers.image.experimental._octree_loader.OctreeLoader.get_drawable_chunks`.
+The decision about what level of detail to use is made by the :class:`~napari.layers.image.experimental._octree_loader.OctreeLoader` class and its method :meth:`~napari.layers.image.experimental._octree_loader.OctreeLoader.get_drawable_chunks`.
 In addition to deciding what level of detail to draw for each ideal chunk, the class initiates asynchronous loads with the :class:`~napari.components.experimental.chunk._loader.ChunkLoader` for chunks it wants to draw in the future.

-The basic algorithm is the loader will only use chunks from a higher resolution if they are already being drawn.
-It will never initiate loads on higher resolution chunks, because it's better off loading the ideal chunks.
+The loader will only use chunks from a higher resolution if they are already being drawn.
+However, it will never initiate loads on higher resolution chunks, since it's better off loading and drawing the ideal chunks.

 The loader will load lower resolution chunks in some cases.
 Although this can slightly delay when the ideal chunks are loaded, it's a very quick way